bihor/backendtools/README.md

 Version 4.0.1: now for TYPO3 10 and 11.
 Breaking: realurl action removed!

-Version 4.0.2: Layout adapted to TYPO3 11.
+Version 4.0.3: Layout adapted to TYPO3 11.
+Checking of start- and endtime added.